-Membership on standing committees shall not exceed six (6) individuals.
+Membership on standing committees shall not exceed three (3) individuals, unless otherwise specified in Sections 9.13, 9.14, 9.15 and 9.16 below.
 Standing committees, advisory groups and task forces shall be of the minimum number possible to permit both conduct of the sport and appropriate board governance.
 Each non-standing committee shall elect its chair.

-Section 9.4 Selection.
+Section 9.4.
+Selection.

-Procedures for filling a committee vacancy (other than the Audit Committee, which is specified in Section 9.13) are as follow:
+Procedures for filling a committee vacancy (other than the Financial Audit Committee, which is specified in Section 9.13) are as follow:

 - USAB shall announce the vacancy to eligible constituents, including relevant information (i.e., committee responsibilities, eligibility requirements, deadline, identification of individuals serving on the Nominating and Governance Committee, Conflict of Interest Policy) in the vacancy announcement; - ii.
 The Nominating and Governance Committee shall review committee nominations and, if appropriate, interview candidates.
 Members of the Nominating and Governance Committee shall comply with the Conflict of Interest Policy and identify any potential conflict with the candidate list prior to participating in the review process; - iii.
 The Nominating and Governance Committee recommends committee candidates to the Board of Directors.
-The Nominating and Governance Committee's recommendations shall include a brief written description that sets forth the opinions of the Nominating and Governance Committee regarding each candidate's qualifications, skills, and/or experiences;
+The Nominating and Governance Committee's recommendations shall include a brief written description that sets forth the opinions of the Nominating and Governance Committee regarding each candidate's qualifications, skills, and/or experiences; - iv.

-iv.
 The Board of Directors reviews recommendations and approves committee selections and/or requests additional exploration for committee representation.